Striving-to-learn/test/README.md

 * http://www.digininja.org/blog/when_all_you_can_do_is_read.php - Understanding file-access denial exploits

 #### XSS: (Cross-site Scripting)
+An attack where malicious scripts are injected into web pages, affecting users who visit the page and potentially stealing their data or taking control of their accounts.
 * http://www.infosecwriters.com/hhworld/hh8/csstut.htm - Cross-site scripting tutorial
 * http://www.technicalinfo.net/papers/CSS.html - Basic tutorial on XSS
 * http://msmvps.com/blogs/alunj/archive/2010/07/07/1773441.aspx - Exploiting maliciously crafted URLs